India’s economy contracts by 7.5%, enters its 1st recession

 The contraction occurred despite the government’s lifting of a strict two-month lockdown imposed across the country in March after the outbreak of the pandemic.

 A country enters a technical recession if its economy contracts for two successive quarters.

-The government has sought to cushion the blow from the lockdowns and virus outbreaks, introducing a $266 billion package in May to boost consumer demand and manufacturing.
+In May, it introduced a $266 billion package to boost consumer demand and manufacturing.
 A large part of the package was actually loans provided by banks, many of them without collateral.

-That was followed by a $35.14 billion package to stimulate the economy by boosting jobs, consumer demand, manufacturing, agriculture and exports hit by the coronavirus pandemic.
+That was followed by a $35.14 billion package early this month to stimulate the economy by boosting jobs, consumer demand, manufacturing, agriculture and exports hit by the coronavirus pandemic.

 The objective of the incentives is to attract investment and enable India to become part of the global supply chain.

 Finance Minister Nirmala Sitharaman said a strong economic recovery is taking root, citing an increase in tax collections for goods and services.